Skip to content

 1. Overview and scope

-(1) This privacy policy informs you about how Datargo GmbH (hereinafter “Datargo”, “we” or “us”) processes personal data arising from the visit to and use of this website as well as the functions directly connected with it (such as making contact and live chat).
+(1) This privacy policy informs you about how Datargo GmbH (hereinafter “Datargo”, “we” or “us”) processes personal data arising from the visit to and use of this website as well as the functions directly connected with it (such as making contact).
 It is addressed to all persons whose data is processed in this context (hereinafter “data subjects” or “you”).

 (2) Personal data means any information relating to an identified or identifiable natural person (Art.
 4 No. 1 GDPR).
 The relevant legal bases are in particular the General Data Protection Regulation (GDPR), the Federal Data Protection Act (Bundesdatenschutzgesetz, BDSG) and the Telecommunications Digital Services Data Protection Act (Telekommunikation-Digitale-Dienste-Datenschutz-Gesetz, TDDDG).

 (3) This privacy policy concerns exclusively the processing in connection with visiting the website.
-Separate provisions apply to the processing of personal data that you, as a business customer or its staff, enter into the platform within the scope of the contractual use of the Datargo Business Operations Platform (Datargo Monitor, Datargo CRM, Datargo ID, Datargo ERP, NextPKI and Datargo One).
-For such purposes, Datargo generally processes personal data as a processor on the basis of the data processing agreement (DPA) ; see Section 13 in this regard.
+Separate provisions apply to the processing of personal data that you, as a business customer or its staff, enter into one of our products within the scope of its contractual use; see Section 11 in this regard.

 2. Controller